LBNL-ETA/MSWH/README.md

 ## Contributing

-Anyone may contribute features with the appropriate tests using the issue tracker, forks and pull requests.
-Please check out [code documentation](https://lbnl-eta.github.io/MSWH/) for guidance.
+All are invited to contribute to the MSWH software through following the [Guidelines for Contributors](contributing.md).

 ### Automated tests